charlesneimog/py4pd/docs/python-users/data.md

 --------------------------------------
 ## `pd.tabwrite`

 `pd.tabwrite` is a method that is essentially a copy of the `tabwrite` object in PureData.
-With this method, you can write audio or any data supported to PureData array.
+With this method, you can write audio or any data supported to the PureData array.

 <div class="grid cards" markdown>